-We have limited financial resources and we may not be able to maintain our current level of operations or be able to fund the further development of our new Terra CoV-2 vaccine product candidate.
+We have limited financial resources and we may not be able to maintain our current level of operations or be able to fund the further development of our new NT-CoV2-1 vaccine product candidate.

 To date, Oragenics has never developed a vaccine product candidate, and we cannot assure investors that we will be able to successfully develop a vaccine to prevent SARS-CoV-2 or COVID-19 with our current resources and capabilities.
-Because our new Terra CoV-2 vaccine product candidate is in early stages of development, it will require extensive preclinical and clinical testing, and we will need significant additional funding to conduct such research and testing.
-We do not expect to generate revenue from product sales, licensing fees, royalties, milestones, contract research or other sources in amounts sufficient to fully fund our operations for the foreseeable future, and we will therefore use our cash resources, and expect to require additional funds, to maintain our existing operations, continue our research and development programs, commence future preclinical studies and clinical trials for our Terra CoV-2 vaccine product candidate, and to seek regulatory approvals.
+Because our new NT-CoV2-1 vaccine product candidate is in early stages of development, and contemplates nasal administration it will require extensive pre-clinical and clinical testing, and we will need significant additional funding to conduct such research and testing.
+We do not expect to generate revenue from product sales, licensing fees, royalties, milestones, contract research or other sources of funds in amounts sufficient to fully fund our operations for the foreseeable future, and we will therefore use our cash resources, and expect to require additional funds, to maintain our existing operations, continue our research and development programs, commence future pre-clinical studies and clinical trials for our NT-CoV2-1 vaccine product candidate, and to seek regulatory approvals.